Bro-Pals/SimpleJavascriptLib/README.md

 SimpleJavascriptLib
 ===================

-We're going to be learning more about making games in Javascript by creating a small, simple library for it!
+Learning more about Javascript while making a small library for ourselves so we can make HTML5 games easier.